 European certificate of good conduct (§30b BZRG)

-Citizens who - in addition to or instead of German - hold the nationality of one or more other Member States of the European Union and who apply for a certificate of good conduct from 31 August 2018 onwards will compulsorily receive a so-called European certificate of good conduct from the Federal Office of Justice.
-Previously, they could choose whether to be issued with a national or a European certificate of good conduct.
-Due to an amendment to the Federal Central Register Act, this right of choice has now been abolished.
-In addition to the German certificate of good conduct, the European certificate of good conduct contains the information on entries in the criminal record of the Member State of origin in the language transmitted, provided that the Member State of origin provides for transmission under its law.
+Citizens who - in addition to or instead of German - hold the citizenship of one or more other member states of the European Union and apply for a certificate of good conduct as of August 31, 2018, will compulsorily receive a so-called European certificate of good conduct from the Federal Office of Justice.
+Previously, they could choose whether to be issued a national or a European certificate of good conduct.
+As a result of an amendment to the Federal Central Register Act, this right to choose has now been abolished.
+In addition to the German certificate of good conduct, the European certificate of good conduct contains the notification of entries in the criminal record of the Member State of origin in the language transmitted, provided that the Member State of origin provides for transmission under its law.